All About Cellulite: How to Remedy It?

 2. Lean proteins

-Protein is essential for building and repairing muscle tissue.
-They help tone skin and reduce body fat, which can decrease the appearance of cellulite.
+Proteins are essential for building and repairing muscle tissues.
+They help tone the skin and reduce body fat, which can diminish the appearance of cellulite.

 Examples: